orthanc-server/orthanc-setup-samples/docker/dicom-tls/README.md

 # Starting the setup

 - First, you'll need to generate keys and certificates for all modules.
-Go in the `tls` folder and type `generate-tls.sh`
+Go in the `tls` folder and type `./generate-tls.sh`
 - To start the setup, type: `docker-compose up --build`

 # demo